 “Pretty hurts …” – Beyonce.
 But it does not mean you have to torture yourself for good photos.
-Here’s another PR DIY Guide on how to take instagrammable pictures.
+Here’s another social media guide on how to take Instagram pictures.

 You have donned on your meticulously curated ensemble, ensured your make up is on point and your stray hair tamed.
-You tirelessly take more than 20 test shots on your phone to get the perfect #OOTD shot, relentlessly trying to edit the most ideal shot until your mind and fingers just give up and settled with the “best”.
+You tirelessly take more than 20 test shots on your phone to settle for the perfect #OOTD Instagram worthy shot.
 Wonder how do the pros or social media influencers do it so quickly and flawlessly?
-Be it for a social media campaign or simply a healthy dose of self-love and vanity, there are some points to consider before hitting the post button.
+Be it for a social media campaign or simply a healthy dose of self-love, there are some points to consider before hitting the post button.

 Part 1: Composition Techniques

-When it comes to photography, your centrepiece or subject does not necessarily have to be in the exact center nor should you merely zoom in to fill up the whole photo with the subject.
-The art of attraction in photography is to use different composition techniques to allow certain elements in the photo to stand out.
+When it comes to photography, your centrepiece or subject does not necessarily have to be in the exact centre.
+The art of attraction in photography is to use different composition techniques to guide the eyes.

-Take the above example, there is a confusion of priority or focus.
+Take the above example, there is a confusion in priority or focus.
 What do you see first?
-The couple or the or the stone window?
+The couple or nature?

 While there are no hard and fast rules, photography courses exist for very good reasons.
-For those who cannot justify investing such time and financial resources on a formal education, there are always online guides made available by the grace of photography aficionados.
+There are also many guides made available by the grace of photography aficionados.

 Here are a few easy to apply techniques: